MiCyg/pico-sdf/README.md

 source ~/.bashrc
 ```

 Now, when you want to use pico framework use command `get_pico`.
-Next, type `pico.sh help` for additional information about framework options and usage.
+Next, type `pico.py -h` for additional information about framework options and usage.